spellshape/cli/docs/docs/02-guide/05-loan/02-bank.md

 To see the changes made by `--dep bank`, review the following files:
 `x/loan/keeper/keeper.go` and `x/loan/module.go`.

-Ignite takes care of adding the `bank` keeper, but you still need to tell the `loan` module which `bank` methods you will be using.
+Spellshape takes care of adding the `bank` keeper, but you still need to tell the `loan` module which `bank` methods you will be using.
 You will be using three
 methods: `SendCoins`, `SendCoinsFromAccountToModule`, and `SendCoinsFromModuleToAccount`.
 You can do that by adding method signatures to